akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 * Balance the load over many servers

-However, the event handler must be able to **handle concurrent events** as when replication is enabled there is no longer the single writer principle as there is with a normal `EventSourcedBehavior`.
+However, the event handler must be able to **handle concurrent events** as when replication is enabled the single-writer guarantee is not maintained like it is with a normal `EventSourcedBehavior`.

 The state of a replicated `EventSourcedBehavior` is **eventually consistent**.
 Event replication may be delayed due to network partitions and outages, which means that the event handler and those reading the state must be designed